jupyterlab-contrib/jupyterlab-gitlab/README.md

 extension where I took some inspiration.
 It didn't fit my needs (no server extension) so I decided to create my own based on a recent version of jupyterlab-github instead (v0.10.0).

+This extension is composed of a Python package named `jupyterlab_gitlab` for the server extension and a NPM package named `jupyterlab-gitlab` for the frontend extension.

+The purpose of the server extension is to add GitLab credentials that you will need to acquire from https://gitlab.com/profile/personal_access_tokens, and then to proxy your request to GitLab.
+Note that OAuth2 token are also supported.

+## Introduction

 ### What this extension is

 When you install this extension, an additional filebrowser tab will be added